A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 Deferral requests: Deferral requests must be submitted in writing to info@SunMultisportEvents.com no less than 45 days from the date of the race.
 Deferrals may be granted under certain circumstances (e.g. pregnancy, military transfer) at the discretion of Event Management.
 Deferrals granted requires that the athlete pay a $25 administrative fee when redeeming the deferred entry the following year.

 Transfers to other SME races: Registered athletes that are unable to race may transfer to another 2014 SME race.
 Transfer requests must be made no less than 30 days from the race date.
 If the registration fee for the race transferred to is LESS than the registration fee already paid, the difference in price is forfeited.
-If the registration fee for the race transferred to is MORE than the registration fee paid you will be required to pay the difference in registration fees.
+If the registration fee for the race transferred to is MORE than the registration fee paid you will be required to pay the difference in registration fees plus a $15 administration fee.
 Note that any USAT fees collected during the registration process are transmitted directly to USAT and are, therefore, not refundable.
 Online processing fees are also non-refundable.

 The exchange, transfer or sale of entries to other athletes: The exchange, transfer or sale of entries to other athletes is strictly prohibited.